TheFox/phpchat/README.md

 		make

-3. You must forward TCP port 25000 (default) on your modem to your computer.
+3. You need to forward TCP port 25000 (default) on your modem to your computer.
 After the chat has been started once there will be a `settings.yml`.
 Edit this file to change the incoming port.
 After changing the settings file you must restart the chat.
-4. Run
+4. Start:

 		./start.sh

-	in your shell to start the PHPChat.
-And
+	Stop:

 		./stop.sh

-	to stop the PHPChat.

 ## Contribute
 You're welcome to contribute to this project.
 Fork this project at <https://github.com/TheFox/phpchat>.
 You should read GitHub's [How to Fork a Repo](https://help.github.com/articles/fork-a-repo).